-You are expected to attend all lectures (except 'Web Stream' enrolled students), tutorials and allocated lab sessions.
-In addition to the lecture notes, you should read relevant sections of the recommended texts.
+You are expected to attend allocated lab sessions.
+In addition to the viewing the online material and the lecture notes, you should read relevant sections of the recommended texts.
 Reading additional texts will further enhance your learning experience.
-UNSW assumes that self-directed study of this kind is undertaken in addition to attending face-to-face classes throughout the course.
+UNSW assumes that self-directed study of this kind is undertaken in addition to attending classes throughout the course.

-Tutorial classes
+Tutorial/review classes

-Lectures will be supplemented with problem solving tutorial sessions.
+The lecture/tutorial/review sessions are the only timetabled contact students have with the lecturer and their tutors.
+In the lecture/review sessions, online delivered content will be supplemented with review and problem solving.
+It is vital that students come prepared with questions that have arisen from viewing the online content.
 Five to six tutorial sheets may be expected.
-The problem-solving sessions will be on most recently covered topics.
-Additionally, PSIM or LTSpice sessions may be arranged in room EE214 or equivalent.
-Students will be expected to participate during these sessions, in the form of questions, suggested solutions and methods.
-Participation by students and the tutor should be viewed as desirable aspects of these sessions.
+Additionally, PSIM or LTSpice sessions may be arranged in appropriate computer rooms.
+Students will be expected to participate during tutorial sessions, in the form of questions, suggested solutions and methods.
+Participation between the students and the tutor should be viewed as desirable aspects of these sessions.

 You should attempt all of your problem sheet questions in advance of attending any tutorial classes.
 The importance of adequate preparation prior to each tutorial cannot be overemphasized, as the effectiveness and usefulness of the tutorial depends to a large extent on this preparation.
-Group learning is encouraged.
-Solutions will be discussed during the tutorial class and the tutor may cover the more complex questions in the tutorial class.
-In addition, during the tutorial class, 1-2 new questions that are not in your notes may be provided by the tutor, for you to try in class.
-These questions and solutions may not be made available on the web, so it is worthwhile for you to attend your tutorial classes to gain maximum benefit from this course.